 Failure by a member of staff to comply with council’s Code of Conduct may give rise to disciplinary action.

-In the absence of a specific matter being contained in this Code the meeting shall abide by the ruling from the Chairperson.
+In the absence of a specific matter being contained in the Code the meeting shall abide by the ruling from the Chairperson.

 Meeting procedures contribute to good public decision making and increase Councils transparency and accountability to the community.
 Councillors are accountable to their communities for the decisions that they make, those decisions should be based on sound and adequate information.